 4 min read

-You can enable Multi-Factor Authentication (Two-Factor Authentication, 2-Step Verification, etc. are all forms of MFA) to add an extra step to sign-in processes that would otherwise require you to only provide a single factor (like a password) to be logged in, thereby significantly increasing the security of your accounts.
+You can enable Multi-Factor Authentication (Two-Factor Authentication, 2-Step Verification, etc. are all forms of MFA) to add an extra step to sign-in processes that would otherwise require you to provide only a single factor (like a password) to be logged in, thereby significantly increasing the security of your accounts.

 You’ve probably already used some form of MFA before.
 If you own a credit card and go to an ATM to withdraw cash you’re asked to put in your card and provide a PIN: That’s MFA!